zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Burro_AllosauruFemureBits.png" title="3D Burro - Allosaurus Femur bits" width="300">
 </a>

+The first bone we found at what we later called Burro mesa.
+This was the first time we encountered the mix of agatized outer bone with a soild calcite inner core of what was in life a hollow femur of a large thropod.
 Large diameter allosaurus femur, maybe 8 inches width, split showing the calcium filled core of bone.
 This shows agatized white outer bone, and a softer calcium carbonate inner core.

 ## Burro mesa - Allosaurus Partial Skull?